This page contains affiliate links. Please read our disclosure for more info.

 Genie+ also includes unlimited PhotoPass downloads.

-Three of the most popular rides—Star Wars: Rise of the Resistance, Radiator Springs Racers, and Web Slingers—are not included in the $20 bundle.
+The most popular ride in each park—Star Wars: Rise of the Resistance and Radiator Springs Racers—is not included in the Genie+ bundle.

 Like Genie+ rides, these can be purchased in the app once you are in the park.
 You can pay for a maximum of two rides a day.